alexiacw11/Alexia-sSwireRepo/README.md

   <li> 2023 linear Regression and interpretation
   <li> 2024 linear regression and interpretation
 <li> Predictive analytics and appendix slides of the presentation
-<li> Answered Swire Coca-Cola's modeling questions post presentation </ul>
+<li> Answered Swire Coca-Cola's modeling questions post-presentation </ul>

 ## Difficulties Encountered Along the Way
-1. Data Quality: There were data columns that were redacted to keep the 2.
-3.
-4.
-5. There are improvements that could be made by Swire Coca-Cola to further support the analysis of fulfillment rates, delivery efficiency, and customer behavior.
+1. Data Quality: Some information from data columns was redacted for privacy purposes, for instance, zip codes.
+This made it slightly more difficult to interpret our results and how it pertained to the company's mission.
+Additionally, some improvements could be made by Swire Coca-Cola to support further the analysis of fulfillment rates, delivery efficiency, and customer behavior.

-6. : Multicollinearity can inflate the variance of coefficient estimates, making the model sensitive to small changes in the data and potentially reducing interpretability.
+2. Multicollinearity: This can inflate the variance of coefficient estimates, making the model sensitive to small changes in the data and potentially reducing interpretability.
+I had to do my best to remove this from our model.
-7. Deciding Solution Approach: Potential Outliers and Noise: Some numerical features contained extreme values that were potentially outliers or data entry errors.
+3. Potential Outliers and Noise: Some numerical features contained extreme values that were potentially outliers or data entry errors.
 These values can distort model training, especially in distance-based or sensitive algorithms, necessitating careful inspection and possible transformation or filtering.
-8. Model Underfitting: Potential Outliers and Noise: Some numerical features contained extreme values that were potentially outliers or data entry errors.
-These values can distort model training, especially in distance-based or sensitive algorithms, necessitating careful inspection and possible transformation or filtering.
-9. Time Constraints:
+4. Deciding Solution Approach: There were many ways to address the questions posed by Swire Coca-Cola, but as a group we wanted to be consistent with our approach - either go all in on BlackBox methods or commit to traditional models.
+Ultimately, we decided on the latter.
+5. Time Constraints: While I had plenty of ideas throughout the modeling process, I could not try all of them because of time constraints.
+This is an "unfortunate" reality that mimics what I will experience in the real world.

 ## Solution
 <ul>